BryanMurphy02/Knock-Off-Spotify/README.md

 - Project planning
 #
 ## Running Knock Off Spotify
-The following are needed to run the program:
+Below are the libraries needed:
 - JavaFX javafx-sdk-11.0.2

-Setting up the JavaFX library:
+The following steps are to run this program in Eclipse IDE:
 1. Put JavaFX in a secure folder where it can be reached but not easily deleted
 2. Open a new text document to copy and paste things into
 3. Copy the path to JavaFX\lib: